-Learning and assessment tools are linked to the learning goals that allow trainees to demonstrate competence across each learning goal.
+Learning and assessment tools are linked to the learning goals which allows trainees to demonstrate competence across each learning goal.

-Levels 1 2 3 4 5 Be: Competencies (professional behaviours) Needs to work on behaviour in more than 5 domains of professional practice Needs to work on behaviour in 4 or 5 domains of professional practice Needs to work on behaviour in 2 or 3 domains of professional practice Needs to work on behaviour in 1 domain of professional practice Consistently behaves in line with all 10 domains of professional practice Do: Entrustable Professional Activities (EPAs) Is able to be present and observe Is able to act with direct supervision Is able to act with indirect supervision (i.e., ready access to a supervisor) Is able to act with supervision at a distance (i.e., limited access to a supervisor) Is able to supervise others Know: Knowledge guides Has heard of some of the topics in this knowledge guide Knows the topics and concepts in this knowledge guide Knows how to apply this knowledge to practice Frequently shows they apply this knowledge to practice Consistently demonstrates application of this knowledge to practice
+Levels 1 2 3 4 5 Be: Competencies (professional behaviours) Needs to work on behaviour in more than 5 domains of professional practice Needs to work on behaviour in 4 or 5 domains of professional practice Needs to work on behaviour in 2 or 3 domains of professional practice Needs to work on behaviour in 1 or 2 domains of professional practice Consistently behaves in line with all 10 domains of professional practice Do: Entrustable Professional Activities (EPAs) Is able to be present and observe Is able to act with direct supervision Is able to act with indirect supervision (e.g. supervisor is physically located within the training setting) Is able to act with supervision at a distance (e.g. supervisor available to assist via phone) Is able to provide supervision Know: Knowledge guides Has heard of some of the topics in this knowledge guide that underpin specialty practice (heard of) Knows the topics and concepts in this knowledge guide that underpin specialty practice (knows) Knows how to apply the knowledge in this knowledge guide to specialty practice (knows how) Frequently shows they can apply knowledge in this knowledge guide to specialty practice (shows how) Consistently applies sound knowledge in this knowledge guide to specialty practice (does)